Health Management Associates (Arkansas company): History

 HMA was founded by Francis M. Henderson, a pediatrician from Pine Bluff, Arkansas.

 HMA was contracted by the state of Arkansas to provide prison healthcare in the early to mid-1980s.
 This arrangement allowed HMA to collect blood from the prisoners at the Cummins Unit in Grady, Arkansas.
-HMA paid the prisoners seven dollars and sold it at 50 $ at a profit, though some of it was proven to be infected with HIV and hepatitis C.
+HMA paid the prisoners seven dollars and sold it for fifty dollars at a profit, though some of it was proven to be infected with HIV and hepatitis C.

 In 1982, Henderson contracted with a Canadian company named Continental Pharma Cryosan, Limited, which turned the blood into clotting factor and sold it to the Red Cross.
 In 1983, Canadian officials discovered the source of the blood, and canceled the contracts.

 In 1985 an investigation of HMA was called by then Arkansas Governor Bill Clinton.
 HMA was cleared of criminal wrongdoing.
 A later CEO of HMA was Leonard Dunn.
 Dunn was a Pine Bluff banker close friend of Bill Clinton and managed to keep HMA in business.
 Dunn later chaired Clinton's gubernatorial campaign.
 He was appointed by Clinton to the Arkansas Industrial Development Commission.

 In 1985, the Arkansas Board of Corrections hired an independent California firm, which concluded that HMA had violated its contract in forty areas, and put much of the responsibility on Art Lockhart, Arkansas state prisons chief, director of the Arkansas Department of Corrections.
 Clinton did not ask for Lockharts resignation.
 Lockhart also was protected by Arkansas state Senator Knox Nelson.
 However HMA lost its contract and it closed in 1986.